Travis Pastrana: Rallying

-February 19, 2007 brought news that Pastrana's longtime co-driver Edstrom had announced a sabbatical to concentrate on his career and family.
+February 19, 2007, brought news that Pastrana's longtime co-driver Edstrom had announced a sabbatical to concentrate on his career and family.
 Although former McRae co-driver Derek Ringer competed with Pastrana for the 100 Acre Wood Rally in Salem, Missouri and Rally America, he did not announce a permanent co-driver.

-In September 2008, Pastrana took part in the Colin McRae Forest Stages Rally, a round of the Scottish Rally Championship centred in Perth in Scotland.
-Derek Ringer was his co-driver and they entered in a historic Ford Escort RS1600.
+In September 2008, Pastrana took part in the Colin McRae Forest Stages Rally, a round of the Scottish Rally Championship centered in Perth in Scotland.
+Derek Ringer was his co-driver and they entered in the historic Ford Escort RS1600.
 He was one of a number of celebrity drivers to take part in the event in memory of McRae, who died in 2007.

 On August 29, 2009, Pastrana claimed the overall victory at Ojibwe Forests Rally, his fifth of the 2009 Rally America season.
 The victory sealed his fourth consecutive Rally America driver's title, the most in series history.

 In 2011, Pastrana began competing in the Global RallyCross Championship.
 The next year, he entered a Dodge Dart at five races, but finished only one, with a win at New Hampshire.
 He also ran part-time with a Dodge Dart in 2013, claiming third-place finish at Las Vegas.
 Pastrana entered round 2 of the 2018 Americas Rallycross Championship at Austin, finishing fourth.

 In 2020, Pastrana announced plans to construct Circuit 199, a multi-purpose racing facility, in Sudlersville, Maryland.
 However, the project was shelved due to lawsuits filed by local conservation organizations.
 Later in the year, he created the Nitro Rallycross series as an expansion of the discipline's participation in the Nitro World Games.
 Ahead of the inaugural season in late 2021, he built a test track on a 150-acre lot he purchased near his home.
 He won two races, which helped him become the 2021 champion as he claimed the tiebreaker over Scott Speed.

+In 2024, Pastrana bowed out of the Olympus rally to undergo treatment for prior injuries.
+Later that year, he confirmed his tenth appearance at the upcoming 2025 Race of Champions in Sydney, Australia.